 Summer is boating season.
 Sure, you might use your boat throughout the rest of the year, but summer is when the experience comes to life.
 So, whether this is your first summer on the water or you have been boating for decades, a few essential summer boating tips can always help you get more from the experience.

 Get a Head Start

 You’ll want your boat to be in top condition when summer arrives so you can get the most from each trip.
-Don’t wait until the weather warms up to take care of any maintenance and repair tasks, like sealing up end grain or protecting the hull’s finish.
+Don’t wait until the weather warms up to take care of any boat maintenance and repair tasks, like sealing up end grain or protecting the hull’s finish.
 Spring is a great time to do this work, so you don’t have to stress about getting it done when you’d rather be on the water.